AboveAphid0/Litematica-Bot/README.md

+# PLEASE USE: https://github.com/AboveAphid/Litematica-Bot/tree/main I HAVE CHANGE TO A NEW ACCOUNT AND THIS REPO IS OUT OF DATE!!!

 Alright I can't be bothered writing the instructions right now maybe later but just watch this video which should hopefully allow you to understand: https://youtu.be/XytG7YPAQ8Y?si=6NbzEKPANiTp9Nx4